 The Prime Time Seniors' Program is a nationally accredited program which serves to enrich the lives of community members who are age 55+.
 Prime Time is committed to providing programs which engage the physical, intellectual, emotional, social, spiritual and vocational dimensions of wellness, as well as encourage involvement in the community.

-Fit for Life 2016 Applications The Prime Time Seniors' Program was fortunate to receive a three-year grant through the Tri-County Office on Aging to help 15 people each year adopt a healthier lifestyle through a program entitled Fit for Life.
-The program will take place January 11-March 25, 2016.
+The Prime Time Seniors' Program was fortunate to receive a three-year grant through the Tri-County Office on Aging to help 20 people each year adopt a healthier lifestyle through a program entitled Fit for Life.
+The program will take place January 9-March 29, 2017.
 At the beginning of the 11-week program, participants will take a pre-test of easy-to-perform exercises.
 At the end of the program, participant will take the test again to measure outcomes!
 Learn more.

 Programs and Courses